19 Jan Make Variable Artwork for Magazines and Newsletters with Adobe InDesign

 Finally, we create a PDF with your print specification, using every layer of the InDesign document as a separate PDF file, or one mega file for digital printing.
 Depending on your quantities and the print process (offset or digital), you would generate one final PDF with every layer as a spread, or every layer as a separate file.

 I hope this article helps and gives you the imagination to consider all your options.
-Let me know what you’re using InDesign for?
-I’ll publish good examples.
+Let me know what you’re using InDesign for.
+It’s great to play and push the boundaries of what is possible.